tkporter/kubectl-common/README.md

 * Allow `~` usage in the alias config for kubeconfigs.
 This has to do with the way we're executing the actual kubectl command because bash is required to replacing `~` with `$HOME`.
+* Add flag to `apply-alias-config` to determine where to store kubectl versions that are copied or downloaded.